espressif/esp-at/examples/at_http_webserver/README.md

 1. HTTP server code from https://github.com/Spritetm/libesphttpd

 # Compiling and flashing the project
-1. `make menuconfig` -> `Serial flasher config` to configure the serial port for downloading.
+1. `./build.py menuconfig` -> `Serial flasher config` to configure the serial port for downloading.
 2. `make flash` to compile the project and download it into the flash.